 On discharge from hospital, a clear asthma management plan and asthma education are essential to optimise asthma control and prevent future exacerbations.

 An asthma exacerbation is an acute or sub-acute episode of airflow obstruction occurring on a background of chronic airway inflammation and airway hyper-responsiveness.
 The exacerbation is initiated by a trigger that produces bronchoconstriction and increased mucus production, thereby worsening asthma symptoms such as wheeze, cough, dyspnoea, and respiratory distress.
 This topic covers the treatment of children up to 11 years of age.
 Children 12 years and older are treated the same as adults.
-Please see our Acute asthma exacerbation in adults topic for more information.
+See Acute asthma exacerbation in adults.

 History and exam